-Under the leadership of Pastor Jarol Duerksen from Fair Oaks, had prayed and worked and given so much.
-Now the day had arrived.
-The music was set.
-Our Executive Secretary from the Northern California Baptist Conference, Pastor Cully Olson, was scheduled to speak.
-But the big question on everyone’s mind was, “Would anyone come?”
+Under the leadership of Pastor Jarol Duerksen from Fair Oaks, the people had prayed and worked and given so much.
+The Executive Secretary from the Northern California Baptist Conference (now Converge PacWest), Pastor Cully Olson, was scheduled to speak.
+Still, the question on everyone’s mind was, “Would anyone come?”
 Beyond what even they could have asked or imagined, 130 people showed up, some from Fair Oaks, some from the community.
-The church was born and the ministry had begun.
+The church was born, and the ministry had begun.

-Seeing the population growth within our area and our deepening desire to see the nations of the world reached for Christ, we embarked on the largest ministry expansion in our history entitled “Kingdom Impact: Building to Advance His Kingdom.”
-More than 1,000 people met in small groups in the fall of 2001.
-Challenged by the vision outlined by our leadership, the people responded, and through much prayer, giving, and sacrifice, a new ministry facility for worship, youth, and children’s ministry began to take shape.
-Just two years later that facility was opened and the ministry expansion continues.
-Along with this growth has come increased focus on fulfilling the Great Commission of Jesus which is to "Make disciples of all nations."
+The Antioch and Brentwood population boom in the late 1990s and early 2000s led to a deepening desire to reach the community and the world for Christ.
+As a result, the church embarked on the largest ministry expansion in its history entitled “Kingdom Impact: Building to Advance His Kingdom.”
+More than 1,000 people met in small groups in the fall of 2001, challenged by the church leadership’s vision to build a new ministry facility for worship, youth, and children’s ministry.
+Just two years later, that facility opened, and the ministry expansion came to fruition.